 Autumn Has a lot to Answer For

-September’s arrival always seems to bring a real change in the light of day.
-There is probably some scientific explanation for it, but all that matters to me is that I suddenly notice that I am getting up earlier than the ducks.
-Over the course of routine, my body clock seems to have developed, and prefers, specific times to wake up, rather than is it light or dark.
+Autumn’s arrival always seems to all of a sudden bring a change in light to the day.
+Sure there is a scientific explanation for it, but all that matters to me is that I suddenly notice that I am getting up earlier than the ducks.
+Over the course of routine, my body clock seems to have developed, and prefers, specific times to wake up.
+Rather than is it light or dark.
 So normally now I wake up at 5am.
 Which means in autumn I am waking up before dawn.
 And, waiting.

 Although I hate hate hate that the mornings are later (why can’t the evenings get darker earlier, but the mornings stay the same?
 Gosh darn it!), I am determined determined determined to embrace the day.
 After all I am awake.

-I am teaching myself to make the most of this new ‘me’ time, when the rest of our little world is asleep, or at best half awake.
-After the cats (who have some weirdly exotic time schedule I have never figured out but always know when I have woken up) are fed, I have learned to embrace the quiet and enjoy a good read, a game of cards (I am an addict) or even *ta da* writing a blog post.
+I have taught myself to make the most of this ‘me’ time, when the rest of our little world is asleep, or at best half awake.
+After the cats (who have some weirdly exotic time schedule I have never figured out but always know when I have woken up) are fed, I have learned to embrace the quiet.
+I enjoy a good read.
+More often I work on something for the shops.
+Or even *ta da* writing a blog post.

-I currently have about an hour before I have to get up properly and go let out our feathered friends and then walk our dog, Chewie.
-An hour to do whatever I like.
-It’s a rather heady moment I have discovered, and it goes a long way toward dissipating the autumn darkness blues.
+I currently have around 3 hours before I have to get up properly and go let out our feathered friends.
+Time to do whatever I like.
+It’s a rather heady moment, and it goes a long way toward dissipating the autumn darkness blues.

-But don’t even talk to me about the time change coming up!
+But don’t even talk to me about the time change complications!